 * If wipe-em-out fever wasn’t cranked high enough already: as the Philippines were retaken at heavy cost, and while this movie was being prepared, the news came out about the horror of the Death March, the ghastly POW camps, and the wanton destruction of Manila, so hold the p.c. hand-wringing over some less-than-thoughtful portrayals of the enemy.
 Ironically, while the script issues the expected vitriol against Japan, it does at least plant seeds for recall of the earlier American subjugation of the Philippines, one of the bloodier and most overlooked blots on our own national record.

 ** Barzman was blacklisted and moved to Europe.
 At least part of his exile he could blame on Dmytryk, who finked on the writer in order to get out of his own prison sentence as part of The Hollywood Ten.
-Barzman later wrote the screenplays to El Cid, 55 Days At Peking, The Fall Of The Roman Empire and The Blue Max.
+Barzman later helped write El Cid, 55 Days At Peking, The Fall Of The Roman Empire and The Blue Max.
 The female lead in Back to Bataan, Filipina exile Fely Franquelli, was a world-renowned choreographer whose family was trapped in Manila for the duration of the war.
 She was buried in Arlington Cemetery.
 Nearly a million Filipinos perished during WW2.